Christmas Cookie And Candy Recipes

 Magenbrot -Germany & Switzerland

-It’s a sweet glazed biscuit, again pretty similar to a gingerbread cookie.
-The exact translation of the word Magenbrot is “stomach bread” and that’s because people used to believe it helped with digestion.
+It's a sweet glazed biscuit, again pretty similar to a gingerbread cookie.
+The exact translation of the word Magenbrot is "stomach bread" and that's because people used to believe it helped with digestion.
 It usually contains honey, cinnamon, cloves, nutmeg, and cocoa.
-Although the recipe originated in the Northern Switzerland, and Southern Germany it is now sold on Christmas markets all around Europe.
+Although the recipe originated in Northern Switzerland, and Southern Germany it is now sold on Christmas markets all around Europe.